Jerrysuper123/pharmacy-pal/README.md

 - As I user who works from home, I want to get to nearby pharmacy to get drugs instead of going to clinics or hospitals.

-- As a user, I want to search for pharmacy in different areas, so that I could make recommendations to my my parents.
+- As a user, I want to search for pharmacy in different areas, so that I could make recommendations to my parents.

 Super users:

-- As a user, I know what drugs need, but I am not sure if it can be purchased over the counter (OTC) , I want to check if the drug is OTC or prescription-based, in addition to a brief description of the drug.
+- As a user, I want to do a simple diganosis on my symptoms before visting the pharmacy, so that I could have a more fruitful discussion with the pharmacist.

-- As a user, I also want to know the name of the registered pharmacist, because I want to get a brief consultation from him/her, instead of ramdom picking up drugs myself.
+- As a user, I want to know some background info of the pharmacist, so that I could get some recommendations over the counter.

+- As a user, I want to search for some medications for my conditions, so that I could understand more about drugs that might be suitable for me.

-- As a user, I might not want to travel far, so I want to get pharmacist consultation online and get the drugs delivered to home (e-phaemacy).
+- As a user, I want to search for the side effects of drugs, so that I could have a peace of mind when pharmacists prescibe some drugs to me.

----

 ### Features based on user story

-breifly describe features
+1. Display the route from user's location to the nearest pharmacist
+2. Provide pharmacist names based on location
+3. Offer symptom diagnosis and description of possible conditions
+4. Recommend possible medications for the users' conditions
+5. Display the drug side effects over time to users

 ## 2. Scope

-****** functional specification
+### Functional specification
-*** content - data set (mentioned in credit)
+It would be based on the aforementioned features.

+### Content
+The main content comes from the following sources:
+- Pharmacy location and pharmacist name displayed on the map
+- Display appropriate diseases matched to symptoms
+- Display appropriate drugs matched to diseases
+- Display charts of drug side effects trend

+For more details on info content, refer to the credits section below for the list of datasources used.

-*** Non-functional
+### Non-functional
-Mobile responsive & fast performance
-****

-Nearby pharmacy store
-Search pharmacy store
-Search pharmacy drugs
-See a list of HSA registered e-pharmacy

-At desk, the 3 buttons should appear on top.
-In mobile modes, the 3 buttons should appear below like wechat style.

-/ask users for access control in current location
-//find nearest pharmacy (Djastra algorithm) and check if the drug is OTC/prescription
-//tell them who is the license pharmacist in charge
-//remind them to bring NRIC to get pharmacy drugs (bring nric to see pharmacist)

-When to use/ mobile responsive at home, or ont he walk towards pharmacy computer and mobile consideration

-when walking map should include less buttons or feature to distract people.

-Main content
+- The app should be both mobile responsive, as users might bring their phone to search for pharmacy location
+- When in mobile format, the screen should have less buttons to prevent accidental press.

 ## 3. Structure